adobe/aem-test-samples/ui-cypress/test-module/README.md

 ### Reports

-in order to be able to interpret the results of the tests correctly, a summary in jUnit format needs to be provided.
+In order to be able to interpret the results of the tests correctly, a summary in JUnit format needs to be provided.
 To achieve this, both the `spec` and `mocha-junit-reporter` reporter are configured:

 ```javascript